mountaineerbr/shellDatediff/man/README.md

 Print human time in RFC-5322 format (verbose).

 **-r**, **-@**
-Input DATES are UNIX times.
+Input DATES are UNIX timestamps.

 **-t**, **-tt**
 Table layouts display of single unit intervals (such as `-vtt`).